-The overall goal of this CASE Report is to propose a cost-effective and feasible code change to reduce the allowed lighting power in new and remodeled nonresidential buildings as well as in the common spaces in high-rise residential buildings.
+The overall goal of this CASE Report is to propose a code change to reduce the allowed lighting power in new and remodeled nonresidential buildings as well as in the common spaces in high-rise residential buildings.
 The report contains pertinent information supporting the code change.